phaserjs/phaser/README.md

 * Rectangle.topRight returns a Point object that represents the top-right coordinate of the Rectangle.
 * The grunt script now builds a new version of Phaser without any physics (including Arcade Physics), Tilemaps or Particles.
 This build is called `phaser-no-physics.js` and works stand-alone.
 Please note that things like the GameObjectFactory aren't changed, so they will still try and create a Tilemap for example should you ask them to (thanks @eguneys #1172)
 * Camera.roundPx is a new boolean.
 If set to `true` it will call `view.floor` as part of its update loop, keeping its boundary to integer values.
 Set to `false` to disable this from happening (#1141)
+* Phaser.Easing.Default is a new property that is used when a specific type of ease isn't given.
+It defaults to Linear.None but can be overridden to anything (thanks @alvinsight)

 ### Updates